markthomas93/2013-Sep-HR-ML-sprint/README.md

 You will start by using simple pivot tables and regression in Excel.
 Then you will use Python to apply regression models and implement a random forest algorithm.

+To begin, watch the [videos from week 1](https://class.coursera.org/ml-003/lecture/index) of the Coursera Machine Learning class (approx. 20 - 40 minutes, depending on whether you watch them at 2x speed or not).

 ### Setting up your environment
 * [The wiki](https://github.com/palimpsests/2013-Sep-HR-ML-sprint/wiki/Setting-up-your-dev-environment) has instructions

 ### Prototyping Models with Excel, R, and Rattle

 ##### Problem Exploration
-* Watch the [videos from week 1](https://class.coursera.org/ml-003/lecture/index) of the Coursera Machine Learning class (approx. 20 - 40 minutes, depending on whether you watch them at 2x speed or not).

 * The data you'll be working with is in ```train.csv```

-###### Variable descriptions:
+*Variable descriptions:*

 * Survival (0 = No; 1 = Yes)
 * pclass: Passenger Class (1 = 1st; 2 = 2nd; 3 = 3rd)